n8n-io/n8n-docs/docs/nodes/nodes-library/nodes/Salesforce/README.md

     - Delete an opportunity
     - Get an opportunity
     - Get all opportunities
-    - Get an overview of opportunities
+    - Get an overview of opportunities metadata
     - Update an opportunity
 - Task
     - Create a task
     - Delete a task
     - Get a task
     - Get all tasks
-    - Get an overview of tasks
+    - Get an overview of tasks metadata
     - Update a task
 - User
     - Get a user